Piyush-Pise/Gyro-ball/README.md

 To play the game, you could either use joystick or you could change the setting to Gyroscope to control the ball movement by tilting your device.

 ## Getting Started
-To play the game on your Android device, download and install the TicTacToe.apk file from the Releases section of this repository.
+To play the game on your Android device, download and install the 'Gyro Ball.apk' file.

 ## Contributing
 If you find any issues or have suggestions for improvements, feel free to open an issue or pull request in this repository.